Northside Baptist Church Holds Groundbreaking for Expansion Project . Valdosta, GA

 Studio 8 Design worked collaboratively with Gateway’s leadership team to design a facility that will support the needs of the community and the staff in offering a healing environment for clients.

 Studio 8 Welcomes Leon Taylor

 Studio 8 welcomes Leon Taylor to the firm.
-Leon has over 40 years of project management experience in the A/E/C industry.
+Leon has many years of project management experience in the A/E/C industry.
 He joins the firm as a member of the Design Staff.

 Bruce Smith Attends AIA National Convention .
 Orlando, FL